 Share your feedback on this story.

-The Department of Environmental Health, Safety and Emergency Management (EHS&EM) at Appalachian State University works in coordination with other university departments to support App State's commitment to campus safety.
-The department’s primary responsibility is environmental health, safety and emergency management functions across App State’s Boone and Hickory campuses.
+The Office of Environmental Health, Safety and Emergency Management (EHS&EM) at Appalachian State University works in coordination with other university departments to support App State's commitment to campus safety.
+The office’s primary responsibility is environmental health, safety and emergency management functions across App State’s Boone and Hickory campuses.
 EHS&EM also coordinates App State’s on-campus emergency medical service (EMS) program, Mountaineer Medics, which provides emergency medical care and support to the App State Community.
 Learn more at https://ehsem.appstate.edu.

 About Appalachian’s Counseling and Psychological Services Center